-- (1) If the PHA determines that any household member is currently engaged in or has engaged in within the previous 12 months: - a.
-Violent criminal activity. - b.
-Other criminal activity which may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity.13 - (2) If any member of the family has committed fraud, bribery, or any other corrupt or criminal act in connection with any Federal housing program within the previous 12 months. - (3) If the family engaged in or threatened abusive or violent behavior toward PHA personnel within the previous 12 months.
+- b.
+Other criminal activity which may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity. - (2) If any member of the family has committed fraud, bribery, or any other corrupt or criminal act in connection with any Federal housing program within the previous 12 months. - (3) If the family engaged in or threatened abusive or violent behavior toward PHA personnel within the previous 12 months.